traccartools/ttn2traccar/README.md

 # About

-This little Docker container will listen on port 5299 for TTN webhooks, and send location data to a [Traccar](https://www.traccar.org/) server.
+This little Docker container will listen on port 5299 for TTN and Helium integrations, and send location data to a [Traccar](https://www.traccar.org/) server.

 ## How to